aadnk/HtmlParserVB6/Readme.txt

 If you experience problems with opening the files in the ZIP, please download and install GIT and clone this public repository (with CORE.AUTOCRLF set to TRUE).
-This means setting "Checkout Windows-style, commit Unix-style line endings" in the installer.
+This means setting "Checkout Windows-style, commit Unix-style line endings" in the installer:

+You can also set this setting manually in git bash:

+	git config --global core.autocrlf true

+To clone (copy) this repository into a local directory, execute the following:

+	git clone git://github.com/aadnk/HtmlParserVB6.git "[PATH TO YOUR NEW DIRECTORY]"

+Or, if you just want it stored in your documents folder:

+	git clone git://github.com/aadnk/HtmlParserVB6.git "C:\Users\[your user name]\Documents\HtmlParserVB6"

 INSTRUCTIONS FOR USING THIS LIBRARY